Invested in local organizations that change lives

 United Way of the Coastal Bend puts your donations toward advancing the common good and changing lives long-term in our community.
-As a donor, you can rest assured that the local nonprofit organizations receiving your support are being carefully monitored in the areas of quality programming, governance, finance and administration.
+As a donor, you can rest assured that the local nonprofit organizations receiving your support are monitored in the areas of quality programming, governance, finance and administration.

 To create lasting change, funds are distributed to Coastal Bend organizations and programs with great care.
 As a donor, you have two options when it comes to giving: donating to the Community Investment Fund or designating your gift to a specific organization or organizations.